 Introduction to the molecular aspects of gene regulation in eukaryotic cells.
 Eukaryotic gene regulation is explored in the context of cell cycle regulation, cell differentiation, and cancer.
 The course emphasizes study of the primary research literature and the creation and testing of hypotheses using current technology.
 4340 Animal Behavior (3-3-0) Prerequisite: BIOL 1302/1102 and ENG 1302.
 Behavioral capacities of the animal kingdom, with emphasis on methods of study, instinctive behavior, the biological basis of behavior, learning and intelligence and social behavior.
 4350 Social Biology (3-3-0) Prerequisite: 8 hours of biology, ENG 1302, PSY 1303 or SOC 1303, and junior standing.
 This discussion-format course is intended to bring together ideas and students from the disciplines of biology, psychology, sociology and anthropology.
 Its focus is on the area of animal behavior that involves the interaction of conspecifics.
 Topics to be discussed include aggression, courtship, parental behavior, altruism, behavior genetics, dominance, competition and cooperation, and behavioral ecology.
 4360 Environmental Biology (3-3-0) Prerequisite: BIOL 1302/1102, CHEM 1308/1108, and 4 hours of biology above the 1000-level.
 Ecological principles and current topics regarding the interrelationships among organisms and their environments, including analysis of human activities that impact natural ecosystems and cause environmental problems.
 4380 Field Experience in Biology Prerequisite: At least 85 hours and department approval Field experience integrates theory learned in biology classes with practical laboratory or field experience.
 Students are placed in laboratories, clinical settings, or under the tutelage of a field researcher.
 May be repeated for additional credit; 6 hours may be applied toward a degree.
 A summary oral and written report must be presented to the Natural Sciences faculty.
 4399 Senior Honors Thesis Prerequisite: Senior standing and enrollment in the Honors Program in the Natural Sciences.
 A research project, supervised by a member of the natural sciences faculty or a scientist at an affiliated research institution or laboratory.
 The completed research project must be presented in both written and oral form to the science faculty.
 No more than six hours credit for this course may be applied toward a degree.
 Graduate Courses 6301 Special Topics in Advanced Biology (3-3-0) Prerequisite: Graduate Standing Possible topics include modern genetics, biotechnology, immune disorders and health, urban science and ecology, computational biology, and advanced investigative methods in biology.
+6399 Directed Study in Advanced Biology (3-2-1) Prerequisite: Graduate Standing This course provides opportunities for students to build their know-ledge and understanding in the life sciences as science has a rapidly changing knowledge base and expanding relevance to societal issues.
+Topics may include modern genetics, biotechnology, immune disorders and health, urban science and ecology, computational biology, and advanced investigative methods in biology.
+Students will examine current literature in these areas and discuss the merits and implications of the latest findings.
+In addition, students will be immersed in various labs and activities that reinforce the concepts under investigation.
 CHEM (Chemistry) 1105 Introductory Chemistry Laboratory (1-0-3) Prerequisite: Credit or enrollment in CHEM 1305.
 Laboratory fee required: \$17.